 The charity may be able to help if you’re experiencing financial hardship, are in debt, if you’re on a low income or have no savings, or if you’ve had a change in circumstances such as a bereavement or job loss.

 On top of buying new appliances, any of the charities can also offer grants to help with rent, utility bills, clothing, costs of studying/exam fees, respite care, travel costs to get back into work, and more.

 Have a look at the Turn2us grant search to find what support is available for you.

 Greggs (yes, the people with the sausage rolls) offer a hardship fund to help people when they are struggling in life or have a low income.

 So far, they have given away over £3 million to families in poverty.

-You can get help with grants for equipment for new babies, when a child starts school, as well as supplying essential household items like cookers, fridge/freezers, and washing machines.
+You can get help with grants for equipment for new babies, when a child starts school, as well as supplying essential household appliances like cookers and fridge/freezers.

 However, the grants are only available to people in the North East of England (the Counties of Northumberland, Tyne and Wear, Durham, and Teesside).

 If you are raising a disabled or seriously ill child who receives certain benefits like income support, jobseeker’s allowance or pension credit, you can apply for a grant with the charity Family Fund.